A Warm Welcome

-Ordinarily, Sunday services are held each week at 10.30am at St. Paul’s, Warwick Road and at 5pm at our church centre on Prescott Avenue, in Bretch Hill.
-However, at the moment, our services are all online (find out more here).
+Sunday services are held each week at 10.30am at St. Paul’s, Warwick Road and at 5pm at our church centre on Prescott Avenue, in Bretch Hill.
+To find out what is happening during Covid-19 please click here.

 Where do we meet?